-Dale Chihuly, a glass artist from Washington, USA, is famous for creating larger than life sculptures using brightly coloured blown glass.
+Dale Chihuly, a glass artist from Washington, USA, is famous for creating larger-than-life sculptures using brightly coloured blown glass.

-His “Fiori di Como” piece in the Bellagio hotel, Las Vegas (above), is the largest glass sculpture in the world.
-Created by a team of over 100 glassblowers, architects, fabricators and installers, the sculpture’s 2,000 glass blown flowers are made up of over 18 tonnes of glass and 4.5 tonnes of supporting steelwork.
+His “Fiori di Como” piece in the Bellagio Hotel, Las Vegas (above), is the largest glass sculpture in the world.
+Created by a team of over 100 glassblowers, architects, fabricators and installers, the sculpture’s 2,000 glass-blown flowers are made up of over 18 tonnes of glass and 4.5 tonnes of supporting steelwork.

 His collection of “Chandelier” hanging glass sculptures have appeared in exhibitions around the world.
-In 2001, this 30 foot tall chandelier was installed in the main entrance of London’s V&A Museum when it housed one of his collections.
+In 2001, this 30-foot-tall chandelier was installed in the main entrance of London’s V&A Museum when it housed one of his collections.
 We’d love one of these but it might be a bit over the top for our reception!

 Marvin Lipofsky is another American glass artist who uses blown glass, on a smaller scale but with beautiful results.
-His signature multi-coloured blown glass bubbles in distorted shapes appear in more than 90 museums and corporate collections around the world, including the Corning Museum of Glass in and Metropolitan Museum of Art in New York.
+His signature multi-coloured blown glass bubbles in distorted shapes appear in more than 90 museums and corporate collections around the world, including the Corning Museum of Glass and the Metropolitan Museum of Art in New York.
 Originally from Illinois (USA), Lipofsky taught the glass programme at the California College of Arts and Crafts for two decades.